An easy-to-make turkey pumpkin chili made in the slow cooker. It's super filling and perfect for warming up on the cooler days of fall!

 Sour cream and avocados would be other great toppings for this turkey pumpkin chili.
 And, if you don't like the ground turkey, ground beef could be used instead.

-Turkey Pumpkin Chili in the Slow Cooker
+Turkey Pumpkin Chili (Slow Cooker or Instant Pot)

 - 1 tablespoon oil